Dr. Renu Addlakha

 His project at the International Research Center focuses on indentured Indian labor on Caribbean sugar plantations of the nineteenth and early twentieth centuries.
 Over the years nearly half a million Indian laborers were shipped to work on the erstwhile slave plantations in the Caribbean colonies.
 Prabhu Mohapatra’s aim in this project is to delineate the way the experience of indenture was played out along three axes: the individual lifecycle, the community formation process, and the shifting plane of the labor regime.
 Theoretically pitted against the dominant paradigms of migration studies, his work explores the problem posed by interaction of the indenture system with the human lifecycle at both the individual and collective level.
 This approach will hopefully provide a fruitful method for escaping the bind of free/unfree labor and the cultural persistence/assimilation dichotomies that characterize migration studies.
 The lifecycle approach will also aid in understanding both the structural replication and structural transformation of the experience of migrant indentured servitude.

-Linden, Marcel van der, and Prabhu P. Mohapatra, ed.
-2009.
+with Marcel van der Linden, eds.
 Labour Matters.
 Towards Global Histories.
 Studies in Honour of Sabyasachi Bhattacharya.
-Tulika Books.
+Delhi: Tulika Books, 2009.

-Mohapatra, Prabhu P. 2003.
-“The Hosay Massacre of 1884.
-Class and Community Among Indian Immigrant Labourers in Trinidad.”
+‘The Hosay Massacre of 1884.
+Class and Community Among Indian Immigrant Labourers in Trinidad’.
 In Work and Social Change in Asia.
 Essays in Honour of Jan Breman, edited by Arvind N. Das and Marcel van der Linden, 187–230.
-New Delhi: Manohar.
+New Delhi: Manohar, 2003.

 Professor Lutz Raphael

 Universität Trier, Germany